manuka/structured-elements/README.md

 ## References

-Data is often nested or inter-related in some way.
+Data is often nested or interrelated in some way.
 TypeScript supports this by allowing us to use our types inside other type definitions, such as by having a Person contain an inventory of Thing records.

 We represent this concept in our models using references.
 Under the hood, these are special `ReferenceContainer` objects recognised by Structured Elements using a reserved `_StructuredElementsReference` key and some metadata.